edhamma/saints/saints.rst

 Eight Fold Path
    The Buddha's basic teaching is the Eight Fold Path.
-It consists of eight things which if understood and done correctly will lead to enlightenment They are: Right Understanding, Right Thought, Right Speech, Right Action, Right Livelihood, Right Effort, Right Mindfulness, Right Concentration.
+It consists of eight things which if understood and done correctly will lead to enlightenment.
+They are: Right Understanding, Right Thought, Right Speech, Right Action, Right Livelihood, Right Effort, Right Mindfulness, Right Concentration.
 All of the Buddha's teachings are explanations and elaborations on these eight basic teachings.